-Once the feature is enabled in your system, you will see a Jira Integration setup panel in System Setup > Beta.
+Once the feature is enabled in your system, you will see a Jira Integration setup panel in System Setup > Ideas > Jira Integration.
 Make sure you have administrator access in both Brightidea and Jira before continuing (or work together with someone who does).

 A System Admin will need to open the Jira Integration tab to complete the following steps:

 - Input your company's Jira URL (e.g. https://company.jira.com) into the Jira URL field.
 Make sure to include the https prefix and hit Save URL after it has been entered.

 - Note: for on-premise Jira installations, the URL must be externally accessible to Brightidea.
 If the URL is only visible from within your network or VPN, Brightidea will not be able to connect.

 - The status indicator will not connect properly until the Jira-side setup below is completed

 - The necessary parameters should be auto-generated.
 If not, or if you are reconfiguring a connection, click Generate new OAuth Key Pair.
 You will copy these to Jira in the next steps.